To confirm a diagnosis of HUS, your doctor is likely to perform a physical exam and recommend lab tests, including:

-- Red blood cell transfusions.
-Red blood cells, transfused through an intravenous (IV) needle, can help reverse signs and symptoms of HUS including chills, fatigue, shortness of breath, rapid heart rate, yellow skin and dark urine.
+- Red blood cells can help reverse signs and symptoms of anemia — including chills, fatigue, shortness of breath, rapid heart rate, yellow skin and dark urine.

-- Platelet transfusions.
-IV transfusions of platelets can help your blood clot more normally if you're bleeding or bruising easily.
+- Platelets can help your blood clot more normally if you're bleeding or bruising easily.

 - Kidney dialysis.
 Sometimes dialysis is needed to filter waste and excess fluid from the blood.
 Dialysis is usually a temporary treatment until the kidneys begin functioning adequately again.
 But if you have significant kidney damage, you might need long-term dialysis.

 - Plasma exchange.
 Plasma is the fluid part of blood that supports the circulation of blood cells and platelets.
 Sometimes a machine is used to clear the blood of its own plasma and replace it with fresh or frozen donor plasma.